-In Chapter III, an alternative method to measure multiaxial constitutive behaviors for the interstitial-free steel is presented.
-This method differs from the previously mentioned two multiaxial measurement methods using cruciform specimen and hydraulic actuator for bulge test.
+In Chapter III, an alternative method to measure multiaxial constitutive behaviors for the interstitial-free steel was presented.
 This method bases on a Marciniak tooling, that is augmented with a low-powered X-ray diffractometer as well as digital image correlation (DIC) technique [6].
 With this method, the in-situ diffraction data together with ex-situ measurement for anisotropic diffraction elastic constants, were used to obtained biaxial flow stress [7].
 The experimental data were compared with the hydraulic bulge test data, which resulted in reasonable agreement up to a Von Mises strain of 0.5 [7].
 Additionally in this work, the elasto-viscoplastic self-consistent (EVPSC) crystal plasticity model developed by [8] was extended to calculate the diffraction strains based on the reflection method to compare with the corresponding experimental data.

-In Chapter IV, a follow-up work of Chapter II is which incorporates the transformation kinetics to the EVPSC model.
-The developed computer program can reasonably describe 1) the variant selection; 2) volume transfer between austenitic and martensitic phases; 3) calculate diffraction strains measured at various orientations to compare with neutron diffraction data; and 4) stress partitioning between phases.
-The model was validated through both in-situ neutron diffractions and X-ray in terms of diffraction strains and the evolution of the phase volume fraction [9].
+Chapter IV follows-up on the work of Chapter II by incorporating the transformation kinetics from austenite to martensite in the EVPSC model.
+The following were added to the developed model: 1) the variant selection; 2) volume transfer between austenitic and martensitic phases; 3) calculate diffraction strains measured at various orientations to compare with neutron diffraction data; and 4) stress partitioning between phases.
+The model was validated through both in-situ neutron diffraction and X-ray diffraction in terms of diffraction strains and the evolution of the phase volume fraction [9].

-Based on the results of the three applications, it is concluded that crystal plasticity has potentials as a constitutive modeling framework and can provide more physical interpretations for the multiaxial constitutive behaviors of commercial sheet alloys studied in the current study.
+Based on the results of the three applications, crystal plasticity can be used as a constitutive modeling framework.

 References